futagoza/gulp/plugins/gulp-publish-package/README.md

 The options are the same as [@futagoza/publish-package](https://www.npmjs.com/package/@futagoza/publish-package), with the exception of:

+- _log_ - Has a default logging function assigned
 - _only_ - Only publish packages that match the condition.
 See [gulp-match](https://github.com/robrich/gulp-match)

 ```ts